-VOCATIONAL EDUCATION and TRAINING (VET)
+VOCATIONAL EDUCATION and TRAINING in Schools (VETiS)

-Students are able to widen their learning horizons and gain a nationally recognised certificate by completing a Vocational Education and Training (VET) program as part of their VCE or VCAL Certificate.
+Students are able to widen their learning horizons and gain a nationally recognised certificate by completing a Vocational Education and Training (VET) program as part of their VCE or VCE VM.

 VET in the VCE programs are an integral part of the VCE and can contribute towards satisfactory completion of VCE as well as completing a nationally recognised qualification.